YoRsk/blog/README.md

 -
 - **Project Lombok**: Simplifies the code by auto-generating boilerplate code like getters, setters, and constructors.
 - **Spring Data JPA**: Facilitates object-relational mapping to simplify database interactions.
-- **Thymeleaf**: Serves as a server-side Java template engine for web views.

 ## Getting Started